chbrown/flickr-with-uploads/README.md

 A pull request is in the process, to ciaranj's `node-oauth`, for some required functionality to allow signing but not GET/POSTing with that oAuth library.
 For the time being, this package requires my `node-oauth` fork, which includes that functionality.

 The library is forked from [node-flickr](https://github.com/sujal/node-flickr), but I pretty much rewrote the whole flickr.js file.
 I fixed the formatting, simplified the signing or not-signing handling, and **most importantly** now support uploading.
 Even though I added a pretty big feature, I decreased the line count from 158 to 115.
-[node-flickr](https://github.com/sujal/node-flickr), in turn, is heavily inspired by [the flickrnode library by Ciaran Jessup](https://github.com/ciaranj/flickrnode).
+[node-flickr](https://github.com/sujal/node-flickr), in turn, is heavily inspired by the [flickrnode](https://github.com/ciaranj/flickrnode) library, from Ciaran Jessup.

 ## Initialization